Scotch Bonnet Storage Hacks

 Scotch bonnets

-Its size can reach up to only two inches, and its color can vary from red to yellow.
-What makes it different from other spices is that it also carries a bit of sweetness, similar to apples and tomatoes.
+It can reach up to only two inches in size and can vary in color from red to yellow.
+What makes it different from other spices is that it also has a bit of sweetness, similar to apples and tomatoes.

 • Scotch bonnets have capsaicin that can help you manage your weight better.